eoscostarica/guide.eoscostarica.io/docs/tools/glossary.md

 ### KEOSD

-`keosd` is the component that securely stores EOSIO keys in wallets.
+It works as a wallet to handle the keys for EOSIO.
+It is the component that securely stores EOSIO keys in wallets.

-keosd = key + eos
+`keosd = clave + eos`

 * * *